 The Jones Act provides these rights to seamen:

-Many of these rights are powerful tools to get you compensation after you have suffered a severe injury, but the special rules are hard to navigate for a regular lawyer.
+To effectively pursue your Jones Act remedies, it is essential to work with an experienced maritime trial attorney.
+The statute of limitations to file a lawsuit under the Jones Act is three years.
+While many of these rights are powerful tools to secure compensation after you have suffered a severe injury, the special rules are hard to navigate for a lawyer lacking maritime experience.
 The maritime lawyers at Mase Seitz Briggs know how to pursue these claims and will get you the maximum compensation.

 Choosing which standard to bring a claim under is a crucial decision.
 This is why you need a team of highly skilled and experienced maritime trial lawyers to represent you if you are a crew member and suffered an injury while employed, whether on the ship or ashore.